ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   which the challenge originated (referred to as per-Origin tokens), or can be used across multiple Origins (referred to as cross-Origin tokens).
   The set of Origins for which a cross-Origin token is applicable is referred to as the cross-Origin set.
-Every Origin in a cross-Origin set implicitly agrees to being in the set by supporting cross-Origin challenges.
+Opting into this set is done by explicitly agreeing on the contents of the set.
+Every Origin in a cross-Origin set, by opting in, agrees to admit tokens for any other Origin in the set.
+See
+  {{Section 2.1.1 of AUTHSCHEME}} for more information on how this set is created.

 Origins that admit cross-Origin tokens bear some risk of allowing tokens issued for one Origin to be spent in an interaction with another Origin.